Modern times & Foundation of the state in Italy

 Independence and the foundation of the state in Italy

-After the turmoil of the revolution of 1848, above all Sardinia-Piedmont started and joined an alliance with France and England.
-The revolutionary hero Giuseppe Garibaldi gathered his revolutionary fighters and wrested Sicily and Naples from the Bourbons, and gave it to King Emanuele II of Sardinia-Piedmont.
-When a little later the Austrians suffered a heavy defeat in the bloody war against France in 1861 and withdrew to Veneto, the Lombardy also fell to the Kingdom of Sardinia-Piedmont.
-King Emanuele II then called the Kingdom of Italy, and the Tuscany joined the new kingdom voluntarily.
-After the incorporation of the Papal States in 1870, Italy was unified for the first time since 1000 years.
+After the turmoil of the revolution of 1848, it was Sardinia-Piedmont that emancipated itself and joined an alliance with France and England.
+The revolutionary hero Giuseppe Garibaldi gathered his revolutionary fighters, wrested Sicily and Naples away from the Bourbons, and gave it to King Emanuele II of Sardinia-Piedmont.
+When, a bit later on, the Austrians suffered a heavy defeat in the bloody war against France in 1861 and withdrew to Veneto, the Lombardy also fell to the Kingdom of Sardinia-Piedmont.
+King Emanuele II then proclaimed the Kingdom of Italy and Tuscany joined the new kingdom voluntarily.
+After the incorporation of the Papal States in 1870, Italy was unified for the first time in 1,000 years.